Scottish Government to add dairy alternatives to nursery milk scheme

 The Scottish Government has announced that from the 1st of August 2021, they will add non dairy milk alternatives to the nursery milk scheme.
 The scheme allows under 5’s who attend approved day care facilities to receive 1/3 pint of milk each day.

 The Vegan Society has been campaigning for several years with its Play Fair with Plant Milk campaign.
 The campaign came about because The Vegan Society realised there were no alternative milk products offered by the NMRU Scheme.
-This meant that children who were vegan or were unable to drink traditional cow’s milk were missing out.
+This meant that children who were vegan or were unable to drink traditional cow’s fresh milk were missing out.
 The Vegan Society reached out to the Scottish Government to approach the idea to them.
 The Scottish Government agreed to include plant-based milk alternatives on a government-funded nursery and early learning milk scheme.

 After discussions between The Vegan Society and The Scottish Government, they were able to gain approval from Food Standard Scotland.
-Funding will be available for childcare providers to provide unsweetened soya milk to children who are unable to consume milk.
+Funding will be available for childcare providers to provide unsweetened soya milk to children who are unable to consume fresh milk.
 This will be made available from the 1st of August 2021.

 Sabrina Ahmed, campaigns & policy manager at The Vegan Society said, “This sets a great precedent for other public health schemes to follow suit.”

-Heather Russell, dietitian at The Vegan Society said, “This scheme recognises the nutritional need for suitable alternatives to milk.
+Heather Russell, dietitian at The Vegan Society said, “This scheme recognises the nutritional need for suitable alternatives to fresh milk.
 This will help ensure that vegan children receive the best care, including balanced food.”

 It is thought that Soya milk will be the milk alternative of choice as it’s seen as the best milk alternative for toddlers.
-This is because of the similarities of taste of cow’s milk.
+This is because of the similarities of taste of cow’s fresh milk.
 It is considered to be the best milk alternative in terms of nutrients which is why The Vegan Society decided to put forward the idea of offering Soya milk to children.

 McQueens Dairies NMRU Scheme